jasoncross/FtcRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 ---

 ## Revision History
+- **2025-12-02** – Preserved single-tap fire behavior even when the FeedStop release hold window is set to **0 ms** by only blocking taps when a nonzero release window is configured while still allowing immediate continuous holds, and fixed controller bindings so LB can run both tap-to-fire **and** hold- to-continuous callbacks simultaneously instead of replacing the tap action.
+(AutoAim nudge + intake assist remain intact.)
 - **2025-11-29** – Restored single-tap feeds to honor the configured FeedStop lead/hold timing before converting to continuous streaming, gating the hold-to-stream behavior behind the release window so brief taps deliver a single shot again.
 Added a temporary auto-aim nudge that engages whenever a goal